opensearch-project/documentation-website/_opensearch/search/sort.md

 ## Ignoring unmapped fields

-If a field is not mapped, a search request fails by default.
-You can use the `unmapped_type` parameter to specify to ignore fields that have no associated mapping and not to sort by them.
+If a field is not mapped, a search request that sorts by this field fails by default.
+To avoid this, you can use the `unmapped_type` parameter that signals to OpenSearch to ignore the field.
+For example, if you set `unmapped_type` to `long`, the field is treated as if it were mapped as type `long`.
+Additionally, all documents in the index that have an `unmapped_type` field are treated as if they had no value in this field, so they are not sorted by it.

 For example, consider two indexes.
 Index a document that contains an `average` field in the first index: